elunna/nerfhack-changelog/README.md

 #### Misc weapon changes
-* Swapping weapons take 0 turns (dnh)
+* Swapping weapons take 0 turns (dNetHack)
-* A welded cursed quarterstaff doesn't block spellcasting (xnh)
+* A welded cursed quarterstaff doesn't block spellcasting (xNetHack)
 * Cursed launchers always have a chance of misfiring.
-* Cursed projectiles can hit yourself in the leg (Evil).
+* Cursed projectiles can hit yourself in the leg (EvilHack).
 * Crysknives are never auto-quivered
-* Any slashing or piercing weapons can now be poisoned (SLASHEM)
+* Any slashing or piercing weapons can now be poisoned (SLASH'EM)
 * Launchers don't count as weapons for the 'hit with a wielded weapon' conduct
 * Reduced probability of long swords generating (K-Mod)
 * Increased probability of boomerangs